 3. Focus on the Commonalities

 Categorizing employees by generation can divide and decrease the cohesiveness of an organization.
-While generational differences can help organizations and management understand the generalities of how people work, how they were raised, and the values important to them, the negative aspects of each generation receive the most attention.
+While generational differences can help organizations and management understand the generalities of how people work, how they were raised, and the values important to them, the negative aspects of each generation receive the most attention and reinforce negative age stereotypes.
 As a millennial, I personally wouldn’t want someone labeling me as “an entitled job-hopper,” just like a baby boomer wouldn’t want to be known as someone who “is set in their ways and doesn’t want to grow with technology.”
 Generational experts have noted that nuances in the workplace have more to do with individual expectations rather than overall generational expectations — and these differences usually align more with a person’s stage in their career, not their year of birth.

 An organization with a positive workplace culture doesn’t focus on the things that keep generations separated, rather what we all have in common.
 Despite generic generational differences, we are actually quite similar when it comes to workplace needs.
 According to a study by the University of North Carolina Kenan-Flagler Business School, baby boomers, Gen Xers and millennials all expect work-life integration, the chance to work on challenging projects, advancement opportunities, fair treatment, and competitive salaries and benefits from their employer.
 Employees just want to feel valued, listened to, heard and respected.